rust-lang/book/nostarch/chapter09.md

 returning errors.
 The functionality is again the same as in Listing 9-6 and Listing 9-7; this is just a different, more ergonomic way to write it.

-Speaking of different ways to write this function, Listing 9-9 shows that there’s a way to make this even shorter.
+Listing 9-9 shows a way to make this even shorter using `fs::read_to_string`.

 Filename: src/main.rs